-Roll two small balls of blue (or other colour) fondant for the irises.
+Roll two small balls of blue (or another color) fondant for the irises.
 Use a gum paste tool to flatten into the white fondant.
 At this point, you may like to allow the head to dry for an hour or so to make painting and drawing the features easier.

 Draw the eyebrows with the edible ink pen.
 This can be tricky, but you can usually gently wipe off any mistakes with a wet wipe.

-For the lips, mix a little red or pink food colouring with half a teaspoon of pure alcohol like gin or vodka.
+For the lips, mix a little red or pink food coloring with half a teaspoon of pure alcohol like gin or vodka.

-Draw the eyeslashes and the pupils.
+- Draw the eyelashes and the pupils.
 Create the catchlight in the eyes with tiny balls of white fondant.

-Use a paintbrish and pink petal dust to give the cheeks some blush.
+- Use a paintbrush and pink petal dust to give the cheeks some blush.

 Stick a toothpick in at the bottom of the head if you are attaching it to a body.
 This is best done before the gum paste is completely dry.

 For the hair, roll a thin piece of black fondant.
 Cut a circle out with a cutter.